- My Account

 His debut in the premier MotoGP class came in 2013, and Marquez continued to impress as he became the youngest-ever MotoGP champion–the first rookie to win since “King” Kenny Roberts in 1978.
 Marquez defended his MotoGP title in 2014 and won a record-setting 10 races in a row (13 total victories).

-Now in 2016, Marquez has his fifth World Championship well within his sights, as he continues riding himself into the history books...
+Securing his fifth World Championship in 2016, the reigning MotoGP champ now has his sights set on more dominant performances, as he continues riding himself into the history books...

 - Team: Latus Motors Racing

 - Class: Superstock 1000